Mbappe Returns To Training Days After World Cup Disappointment

 Mbappe, who finished top scorer at the World Cup with eight goals, was not expected back till January and PSG did not say whether he would be available for selection for their Ligue 1 match with Strasbourg on December 28.

-His return to training comes the day after a documentary on France’s campaign shows Mbappe giving his teammates a rousing halftime talk in Sunday’s World Cup final following a limp first-half, which saw them trail 2-0.
+His return to training comes the day after a documentary on France’s campaign shows Mbappe giving his teammates a rousing halftime talk in Sunday’s final following a limp first-half which saw them trail 2-0.

 “It is the World Cup guys, it is the match of a lifetime!” says Mbappe in French broadcaster TF1’s documentary.